-- 2.11 We are aware that certain operators, for example, Arriva Rail London Limited and Merseyrail Electrics (2002) Limited, operate under concession agreements from Rail for London (RfL) and Merseytravel respectively. - 2.12 It is usually necessary to make alterations to an access agreement to give effect to a concession agreement, for example, by including relevant references to TfL, RfL or a PTE.
-To this end, the General Approval allows parties operating under a concession agreement to insert into their access agreement relevant references to concession agreements and concession awarding bodies and to make other necessary alterations to give proper effect to the agreements.
+- 2.11.
+We are aware that certain operators, for example, Arriva Rail London Limited and Merseyrail Electrics (2002) Limited, operate under concession agreements from Rail for London (RfL) and Merseytravel respectively. - 2.12.
+It is usually necessary to make alterations to an access agreement to give effect to a concession agreement.
+To this end, the General Approval allows parties operating under a concession agreement to insert into their access agreements relevant references to concession agreements and concession awarding bodies and to make other necessary alterations to give proper effect to the agreement.